veyon/veyon/README.md

 What is iTALC?
 ----------------

-iTALC is a use- and powerful didactical tool which lets you view and control computers in your labs and interact with students in a modern way.
+iTALC is a powerful didactical tool which allows teachers to view and control computer labs and interact with students.
+It's available in many languages and provides lots of useful features such as:

-iTALC has been designed for usage in school.
-Therefore it offers a lot of possibilities to teachers, such as

-  * see what's going on in computer-labs by using overview mode and make snapshots
+  * see what's going on in computer labs by using overview mode and make snapshots
-  * remote-control computers to support and help other people
+  * remote control computers to support and help users
-  * show a demo (either in fullscreen or in a window) - the teacher's screen is shown on all student's computers in realtime
+  * broadcast teacher's screen to students in realtime by using demo mode (either in fullscreen or in a window)
-  * lock workstations for moving undivided attention to teacher
+  * lock workstations for attracting attention to teacher
-  * send text-messages to students
+  * send text messages to students
-  * powering on/off and rebooting computers per remote
+  * powering on/off and rebooting computers remote
-  * remote logon and logoff and remote execution of arbitrary commands/scripts
+  * remote logoff and remote execution of arbitrary commands/scripts
-  * home-schooling - iTALC's network-technology is not restricted to a subnet and therefore students at home can join lessons via VPN-connections just by installing iTALC client software
+  * home schooling - iTALC's network-technology is not restricted to a subnet and therefore students at home can join lessons via VPN connections just by installing the iTALC service